 SAP was founded in 1972 as a business applications company but really came into prominence in the 1990s with the ERP boom.
 Its ERP solution (R/3) was first released in 1992.
-The vendor employs more than 98,000 people worldwide and has a turnover of € 24.74 bn.
+The vendor employs more than 100,000 people worldwide and had revenues of $30.87 billion in 2022.
 Today, SAP is one of the largest business software vendors in the world.

 User & Use Cases

 It is not surprising that 93 percent of users leverage SAP BW/4HANA as a data warehouse.
 A large proportion (50 percent) also use it for data integration, although this figure has dropped since last year (67 percent).
 These are the use cases SAP BW typically supports.
 Surprisingly, 47 percent of survey participants claim to utilize SAP BW/4HANA as a tool for data preparation for business users.
 In our view, data preparation as an iterative process in which business users prepare almost code-free data sets for exploration is not what is meant here.
 It is more likely they are referring to data preparation (data integration) for data warehousing.
 It is worth mentioning that there has been an increase in use for self-service-analytics (47 percent) and data discovery (20 percent) compared to last year (40 and 16 percent respectively).
 This could be a result of the increasing adoption of SAP Analytics Cloud, which has a native connection to BW and provides good user support for these use cases.
 This trend also explains the increased use of BW for data governance (30 percent versus 20 percent).
 By contrast, only 17 percent use BW for data virtualization.
 This is a significant drop from 42 percent the previous year and suggests that customers are not satisfied with BW’s coverage of this area.